 After living in Paris for several years, I came back to Melbourne and completed my PhD at the University of Melbourne in 2007.
 My first book, a study of anti-Catholicism in a trans-Atlantic framework, was published in 2010.
 I teach and research in American and European history, and have a particular interest in investigating the historical connections between nation-states in the modern era.

 In 2012 I was awarded an Australian Research Council early career fellowship for a project entitled Secularism in nineteenth century America: a history.
 This project investigates the history of Church/State separation after the Revolutionary era, and the battles over the dividing line between religion and politics.

-Tim is co-convening the Australia and New Zealand American Studies Association conference, to be held at Monash University’s Caulfield campus from 30 June to 1 July in 2015.
+In 2015 I was one of the organisers of the Australia and New Zealand American Studies Association conference, held at Monash University’s Caulfield campus from 30 June to 1 July.